 The McDSP FutzBox Plug-In

-Armed with over 160 SIMs to make your source sound like it’s being run through everything from a phone speaker to a vacuum tube, alongside 10 different distortion modes, the possibilities with the FutzBox are endless.
+FutzBox includes over 160 SIMs to make your source sound like it’s being run through everything from a phone speaker to a vacuum tube.
+There is even a Tune control for modifying unique tonal aspects of each SIM.

 Want to check out FutzBox for yourself?
 Try out a free 14-day, fully functional FutzBox trial